raphaelmue/dashup/docs/specifications/ucs/layout/change_layout/UCS_change_layout.md

 - [Extension Points](#6-extension-points)

 # 1. Change Layout - Brief Description
-In the use case _change layout_, the user can change the layout dashup by choosing a theme, font and background image for the central dashboard.
+In the use case _change layout_ the user can change the layout dashup by choosing a theme, font and background image for the central dashboard.
 These settings can be changed in the <i>Settings</i> menu.

 # 2. Flow of Events